webreactor/rmq-dump/Readme.md

 Commands:

-- `dump`: dumps messages from RMQ to STDOUT
+- `dump`: dumps messages from rabbitmq to STDOUT
-- `load`: loads messages from STDIN to RMQ
+- `load`: loads messages from STDIN to rabbitmq
 - `dryload`: dry run load will show how `-v`, `-s` and `-a` options will affect messages
 - `list`: shows current state in RabbitMQ with -v -s filters.
 Use as dry run for dump
 - `help`: prints help